Question: What is Eco Agriculture and can birds help to service man?

 One example of this approach is the use of birds in the service of man to control the population of pests, such as flies and rodents, in farm fields.
 The current page introduces an example of using birds for environmentally friendly agriculture.

-Kestrels and Owls in the Battle Against Pests
+Kestrels and Owls Service Man in the Battle Against Pests

 The kestrel belongs to the falcon family.
-It feeds mainly on mouse-sized mammals.
-Rodents serve as its main diet.
-Sizable insects such as beetles and winged termites will be consumed with delight too.
+It feeds mainly on mouse-sized mammals, with rodents as its main diet.
+The will also eat, with delight, sizable insects such as beetles and winged termites.
 On rare occasions when food is scarce, small passerines will compensate its needs.

 The Kestrel, like other birds of prey, has keen vision.
 It stands on a high post, on the top of a tree or flies above a field, searching for the slightest movement of a potential prey.
 Once the prey is spotted, there is only a slim chance of it missing the target.